Common alternatives to walk-in tubs

 Hot tub

-A hot tub won’t be the best alternative for everyone.
+A hot tub won’t be the best alternative for everyone, especially if the cost of a walk-in tub is a problem.
 It’s not a solution for safer bathing, but some of the benefits of hot tubs are similar to the perks of walk-in tubs, like massaging jets, built-in LEDs and remote control panels.
-Depending on the size and style you want, a hot tub could cost anywhere from $2,000 to $16,000.
+Depending on the size and style you want, a hot tub could cost up to $25,000 before factoring in the cost of installation and yearly maintenance.

 Master Spas